gcarvellas/tao-os/README.md

 - Keyboard driver
 - Processes/Tasks (User Programs)

+- Improve the paging allocation with the macro in boot.asm.
+Current way is very hacky.
+- Replace First Fit with Slab Allocation algorithm
 - The docker builder makes the build files as root.
 Make it the current user
 - Replace makefile with cargo.toml
 - Have production build steps as well as debug